Tariffs in the second Trump administration: October–December 2025

-On October 30, President Trump and Chinese leader & CCP General Secretary Xi Jinping met in South Korea.
-Trump announced the US would cut the "fentanyl tariff" on Chinese goods entering the US from 20% to 10% in return for soybean and other farm product purchases and easier access to rare earths.
+On October 10, 2025, Trump made new threats against China, including an additional 100% tariff starting November 1, in retaliation of China's broadening of export controls on rare earths.
+China announced retaliatory measures.
+However, after meeting with CCP General Secretary Xi Jinping in South Korea on October 30, Trump announced the US would cut the "fentanyl tariff" on Chinese goods entering the US from 20% to 10% in return for soybean and other farm product purchases and easier access to rare earths.
 The US also was expected to suspend an expansion of export controls.
-The talks initially resulted in China retaining its hold over global supply chains.
-The 2025 US-China trade deal lowered tariffs on Chinese goods to levels similar to or below those on other countries, reducing the incentive for companies to move production elsewhere.
-Higher tariffs on nations like India and Brazil further narrowed cost advantages, leading many small firms to retain operations in China and reinforcing its dominant role in global supply chains.
+The trade deal lowered tariffs on Chinese goods to levels similar to or below those on other countries.